Professor of Pediatrics, Pulmonary

 Director, Center for Clinical and Translational Research (CCTR)

 Director, Cystic Fibrosis Therapeutics Development Network (CFTDN) Coordinating Center

-Dr. Bonnie W. Ramsey is the director of the CCTR at Seattle Children’s Research Institute and co-principal investigator of the Institute for Translational Health Sciences, which provides extensive clinical research infrastructure at Seattle Children’s.
-She is Professor and Vice Chair for Research in the Department of Pediatrics and holds the Endowed Chair in Cystic Fibrosis (CF) at the University of Washington School of Medicine.
+Dr. Bonnie W. Ramsey is the director of the CCTR at Seattle Children’s Research Institute and co–principal investigator of the Institute for Translational Health Sciences, which provides extensive clinical research infrastructure at Seattle Children’s.
+She is a professor and vice chair for research in the Department of Pediatrics and holds the Endowed Chair in Cystic Fibrosis at the University of Washington School of Medicine.

-Ramsey is an attending physician at Seattle Children’s Hospital and Associate Director of the CF clinic.
-Her career has focused on clinical care and research in the field of cystic fibrosis (CF).
-For the past thirteen years, Ramsey has directed the Coordinating Center for the CFTDN, a 77 center national clinical trials network that has successfully conducted over 60 therapeutic trials assisting in the development of novel treatments for patients with this disorder.
+Ramsey is an attending physician at Seattle Children’s Hospital and the associate director of the cystic fibrosis (CF) clinic.
+Her career has focused on clinical care and research in the field of CF. For the past 13 years, Ramsey has directed the Coordinating Center for the CFTDN, a 77-center national clinical trials network that has successfully conducted more than 60 therapeutic trials assisting in the development of novel treatments for patients with this disorder.
 Ramsey is internationally recognized for her work in developing new therapies for patients with CF.

 Executive Faculty Leadership Team

 Professor of Pediatrics and Associate Division Chief, Hematology/Oncology